 When is the Best Time to Visit Puerto Rico

-In general, Puerto Rico sports the best weather between December and April, with little precipitation and fresh temperatures, making it the peak season for international travelers escaping from the winter.
+Puerto Rico generally has the best weather between December and April with little precipitation and fresh temperatures.
+However, this makes it the peak season for international travelers escaping frigid winters and you’ll be competing for hotels and beach real estate with plenty of others.
 The best season to visit is between April and June, to get good weather without the crowds of the busy winter season.

 But, as you might not be looking for the same thing as everyone else out of your vacation, let’s break down the best season to visit Puerto Rico for different types of trips: